TIPS ON HOW TO FEEL HAPPIER AND MORE FULFILLED By Ella Miller

 Being a positive person doesn’t mean you are always happy, smiling and feeling on top of the world.
 It simply means that no matter what happens, you have a healthy outlook and the right mindset to make it through tough situations and keep moving forward.

 Let me start with why a lot of people are attracted to positivity in the first place.
 One of the biggest reasons is that having a positive mental attitude comes with big benefits.
 For starters, positive people tend to have a broader and more refreshing perspective on life.
 And if you've ever met anyone who was just the opposite — negative with narrow-minded views — you can appreciate how a positive person is more likely to navigate life with fresh thinking and bright perspectives.
 Positive people also tend to approach every day feeling thankful for what they have instead of always worrying about what they don’t have.
 Focusing on what IS versus what ISN'T will enable you to feel less stressed and more fulfilled.
 And ever notice how positive people tend to complain less?
 This is because they are able to more easily open themselves up to recognizing and experiencing joys, big and small, in everyday living.
 It comes more naturally for the person who has a positive outlook!
-Whether you’re longing for positivity and need a few good pointers, or are already a positive person and just want a few gentle reminders, here are 5 good habits that can make a real impact when you put them into action:

 1) Accept being imperfect – By simply being human we are susceptible to making mistakes; nobody is perfect and that's OK.
 So when you set up the expectation that you’re going to do everything absolutely right all of the time (perfectionist behavior), you are setting yourself up for failure from the start.
 No matter how well you plan scenarios in your head, there is no guarantee that life will go the way that you want.
 For example, you might envision yourself excelling at your new job.
 But during the first week, you forget a step in the process and your project goes awry.
 Or, you might think you and your significant other have the perfect relationship, until you misjudge an incident that leads to hurt feelings and a huge fight.
 No matter what the situation, it’s healthy to put your ego aside and admit that you were wrong.
 It’s also healthy to make a mental note of what occurred so you can take away a lesson.
 That lesson is valuable because it will better prepare and guide you in future situations.
 Lessons help us avoid making the same mistake twice.